kercre123/jank-escape-pod/README.md

 - No (negative)
 - What's my name
 - Take a photo
-	- As well as "Take a photo of me"
+- Take a photo of me
+- What's the weather
-- Weather
+	- Placeholder values
+- What's the weather in <location>
 	- Placeholder values
 - Im sorry
 - Back up